• Skip to primary navigation

 Maui is in danger of being loved too much.
 It’s illegal to disturb wildlife or take coral.
 Please leave no trace of your visit to protect this treasure for future generations.

-I also love the 5 Palms in Kihei.
-(Reserve ahead for sunset drinks or prepare to be disappointed.)
+Sadly, the 5 Palms in Kihei is now closed.
+It was a great place for sunset drinks.
 We watched whales breech just outside the window!

 Day 2: Head to West Maui